how to stop hair shedding

 What causes your hair to thin?

 Factors like genetics, hormonal changes, age, nutritional deficiencies, certain medications, or underlying medical conditions can contribute to hair thinning.
-Identifying and treating the cause is essential to stop hair thinning.
+Identifying and treating the cause is essential to stop it.

 What are some signs your hair is thinning?

-Signs of hair thinning include the scalp becoming more visible, hair shedding, visibly thinner ponytail or hairline, and wider parting.
+Signs of thinning hair include the scalp becoming more visible, hair shedding, visibly thinner ponytail or receding hairline, and wider parting.
 Identifying the signs and treating them can help you reverse the hair loss.

 You might be experiencing excessive hair shedding due to factors such as stress, poor nutrition, hormonal changes, medical conditions, medications, genetics, and styling habits.